 Short courses are courses that are not accredited.
 They are designed by the college.
 Although they are not accredited, they are beneficial in many ways:

-- You can study with or without Matric Qualifications
+- You can study with or without Matric Courses

 - They are quicker to complete